Treatment Offered At

 Like many women, Linda Mendoza was anxious about having surgery.

 Patients with gynecologic, urologic and colorectal cancers benefit from this innovative technology.

-A 7-foot robot is now assisting surgeons at Saddleback Memorial.
+A 7-foot robot is now assisting surgeons at Saddleback Medical Center.
 Its mission: to help make minimally invasive procedures even less invasive.